Kim Weild: Directorial work

-On Broadway, she is Associate Director to Michael Blakemore having worked with him on the Broadway revival of Blithe Spirit starring Angela Lansbury, and previously on Terrence McNally's Deuce, and Mark Twain/David Ives' Is He Dead?
+On Broadway, she was Associate Director to Michael Blakemore having worked with him on the Broadway revival of Blithe Spirit starring Angela Lansbury, and previously on Terrence McNally's Deuce, and Mark Twain/David Ives' Is He Dead?
 Additionally, Weild has acted as Associate Director for Tina Landau on Tarell McCraney's WIG OUT!, and Charles Mee's Iphigenia 2.0 at The Signature Theater and Gabriel Barre on the world premiere of the musical Amazing Grace, which opened on Broadway at The Nederlander Theater on July 16, 2015.
 Weild co-wrote the musical Dusty which played on London's West End for eight months.